kscott1625/kscott1625/README.md

 - 👋 Hi, I’m @kscott1625 !
 - 👀 I’m interested in Yoga, reading, Physical Therapy
-- 🌱 I’m currently learning React/React Native
+- 🌱 I’m currently learning anything and everything
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...